valkey-io/valkey-doc/docs/reference/clients.md

 This document provides information about how Redis handles clients at the network layer level: connections, timeouts, buffers, and other similar topics are covered here.

-The information contained in this document is **only applicable to Redis version 2.6 or greater**.
+The information contained in this document is **only applicable to Redis OSS version 2.6 or greater**.

 ## Accepting Client Connections